 4.8 Failure of a competing team to complete the entire contents of any problem scenario will result in points lost, as

 points will only be awarded on the part(s) of the problem scenario actually completed by the team.

-4.9 Completed score sheets shall not be given to the competing teams during or after the event.
+4.9 Completed score sheets and points received shall not be given to the competing teams during or after the event.

 4.10 Awards for the 1st, 2nd, 3rd, and 4th place teams will be given.
 The scores of the two scenarios will be

 averaged to come up with a final “team score”.
 Team rankings from 5th place through 12th place will not be given.

 5.1 Victims for the problem scenarios will be thoroughly briefed on their role in the problem scenario(s) the day of